sisl/NGSIM.jl/README.md

 [![Build Status](https://travis-ci.org/tawheeler/NGSIM.jl.svg?branch=master)](https://travis-ci.org/tawheeler/NGSIM.jl)
 [![Coverage Status](https://coveralls.io/repos/tawheeler/NGSIM.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/tawheeler/NGSIM.jl?branch=master)

-I provide two primary types: `Roadway` and `Trajdata`.
-The first represents the roadway at which the data was collected.
-Information was extracted from the NGSIM CAD files.
-The `Trajdata` type contains the vehicle positions over time.
-The raw data is availabe in `TrajdataRaw`, or smoothed and conveniently extracted into types in `Trajdata`.
-A multitude of accessor and utility functions are provided.
+This package is fully compatible with [AutomotiveDrivingModels.jl](https://github.com/tawheeler/AutomotiveDrivingModels.jl), providing the `Roadway` and `Trajdata` types from the NGSIM data.
+Roadway geometry was extracted from the NGSIM CAD files.
+The vehicle trajectories were filtered to provide better global positions and orientation.

 You will currently have to supply the NGSIM trajectory data yourself, until I can find a way to host it on GitHub (and get permission from NGSIM to do so).